United World College in Dilijan, Armenia – setting a trend

 Moreover, the students in each year are meant to bring home and plant the new plants they collect during their trips, in order to increase biodiversity.
 In particular, local seed species and rock foils are absent from the range available here.
 In this way, dealings with nature will not remain an abstract concept at UWC but will be entirely conscious and experienced in day-to-day life.
 Many local young people and children and also students have already been involved in numerous greening projects, and also in the living walls, which were cultivated on site before being installed on the building walls.

 “Everybody contributes what they know and are able to contribute”, says landscape architect Udo Dagenbach, who is passionately involved in the workshops at the summer camps and also works in an honorary capacity in marketing future nursery products.

-This exemplary construction project has now been awarded a number of international prizes: the International Green Roof Leadership Award in Istanbul (category: Trendsetting Architecture), the International Property Award (category Public Services, sector UK), the FIABCI Prix d’Excellence (country sector Russia, category Public Buildings) and the FIABCI World Prix d’Excellence in silver (category Public Buildings).
+This exemplary construction project has now been awarded a number of international prizes: the International Green Roof Leadership Award in Istanbul (category: Trendsetting Architecture), the International Property Award (category Public Services, sector UK) and the FIABCI World Prix d’Excellence in silver (category Public Buildings).
 In addition, the project was presented at the Biennale Architecture in Moscow.

 Precious resource water

 The Performing Arts Center has already been planned and will have green roofs combined with solar energy systems over an area of 2,550 m².
 This is a useful combination that has many synergy effects that can be executed together with the ZinCo system build-up “SolarVert”, with integrated installation for mounting the solar modules.